Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System: Solving elliptic optimal control using DNNs

-AONN is also based on the optimality system \eqref{eqn:opt-unconstrained}, but utilizes the adjoint $p$ to compute the gradient of the reduced cost $J(u)=J(y(u),u)$ in $u$ only, so as to combine the advantages of DAL and deep learning techniques.
-The total derivative ${\rm d}_uJ(y,u)=\alpha u + p$ is used to update $u$ as where the step size $s^k>0$ should be suitably chosen, and the minimization is to project the update into the set $\mathcal{U}$.
-In AONN, the state $y_\theta$ and adjoint state $p_\sigma$ are constructed sequentially, and a third DNN $u_\kappa\in\mathcal{U}$ is employed to approximate $u$.
-Similar to PM, the initial guess for each subproblem is given by the last minimizer.
-Unlike PM and ALM, AONN gives an all-at-once approximation of the control, state, and adjoint.
-Numerically, AONN outperforms penalty based methods over a range of problems \cite{YinYang:2023}.
+AONN is also based on the KKT system \eqref{eqn:opt-unconstrained}, but utilizes the adjoint $p$ to compute the gradient of the reduced cost $J(u)=J(y(u),u)$ in $u$ only.
+The total derivative ${\rm d}_uJ(y,u)=\alpha u + p$ is used to update $u$: where the step size $s^k>0$ should be suitably chosen.
+The minimization step projects the gradient update into the set $\mathcal{U}$, i.e., $u$ is approximated by an NN $u_\kappa\in\mathcal{U}$.

-The presence of box constraint on the control $u\in U$ requires a slightly different treatment.
-In PM, one can add an additional penalty term to enforce the constraint:
+The presence of box constraint $u\in U$ requires a slightly different treatment.
+In PM, one can add an additional penalty term: